bigwolfeman/Retnet-Distillation/QUICKSTART.md

     --max-steps 10000
 ```

-This uses ~9GB VRAM and doesn't load the teacher.
+This uses ~9GB VRAM (not including allocations) and doesn't load the teacher.
 Useful for:
 - Bootstrapping before distillation
 - Limited VRAM situations
 - Debugging student architecture